Diffusion-Inspired Masked Fine-Tuning for Knowledge Injection in Autoregressive LLMs: Results

-We investigate the data efficiency of dLLMs for knowledge injection by fine-tuning, focusing on whether they require paraphrases to successfully handle both forward and backward QAs.
-We follow the original pretraining protocol \citep{llada} to fine-tune LLaDA-8B-Instruct on the dataset samples using the loss defined in Eq. \ref{eq:1}.
-On three datasets, the accuracy difference between fine-tuning with and without paraphrases is much smaller in the dLLM than in the arLLM (Table \ref{tab:3}): dLLM without paraphrases can already achieve decent accuracies on both forward and backward questions; fine-tuning with paraphrases can further increase the accuracy by a small amount.
-The accuracy difference between forward and backward questions is also smaller, indicating dLLM does not rely on paraphrases to answer backward questions.
-These results together suggest that dLLM has superior data efficiency and is free of the reversal curse in the post-training phase.
-By plotting the testing accuracy across the training steps (Figure \ref{fig:main}), we observe that arLLM fine-tuned without paraphrases improves QA accuracy only in the beginning of training, then quickly decreases, indicating overfitting.
+Inspired by the known advantages of dLLMs \citep{prabhudesai2025diffusion, ni2025difflm, llada}, we investigate whether they require paraphrases during fine-tuning to successfully handle both forward and backward QAs.
+We follow the original pretraining protocol \citep{llada} to fine-tune LLaDA-8B-Instruct on the dataset samples using the loss defined in Eq.~\ref{eq:1}.
+On three datasets, the accuracy difference between fine-tuning with and without paraphrases is much smaller in the dLLM than in the arLLM (Table~\ref{tab:dllm_summary}): dLLM without paraphrases can already achieve decent and comparable accuracies on both forward and backward questions; fine-tuning with paraphrases can further increase the accuracy by a small amount.
+Taken together, these results suggest that the dLLM is substantially less reliant on paraphrase augmentation during post-training and exhibits markedly reduced reversal-curse behavior in this setting.
+By plotting the test accuracy across the training steps (Appendix Figure~\ref{fig:main}), we observe that arLLM fine-tuned without paraphrases improves QA accuracy only in the beginning of training, then quickly decreases, indicating overfitting.
 The dLLM without paraphrases, on the other hand, does not show signs of overfitting.
 This finding echoes what has been found in comparing arLLMs and dLLMs in the pre-training phase \citep{prabhudesai2025diffusion, ni2025difflm}.

 One may expect that fine-tuning dLLM converges slower than arLLM, because learning any-order factorization requires seeing more than one way of the factorizations (i.e., samples masked in different ways) \citep{xue2025any, kim2025train}.
-However, we found that dLLM converges as fast as arLLM (Figure \ref{fig:main}, Appendix Table \ref{tab:convergence}); in the Biography dataset, dLLM even converges faster than arLLM.
-This indicates that dLLM does not trade better data efficiency and performance for more computations; it requires the same or less computation and fewer training samples, but achieves better downstream performance.
+However, we found that dLLM converges at least as fast as arLLM (Appendix Figure~\ref{fig:main}, Appendix Table~\ref{tab:convergence}~\ref{tab:4}); in the Biography dataset, dLLM even converges faster than arLLM.
+This indicates that dLLM does not trade off better knowledge injection performance for more training compute; it requires the same or less training compute and fewer training samples but achieves better downstream performance.

+To control for differences in instruction-following capability across models, we additionally evaluated all fine-tuned models using few-shot (2-shot) prompting.
+The results are qualitatively consistent with the zero-shot evaluation (Appendix~\ref{app:fewshot}).

-\section{Masked Fine-tuning of arLLM}
+\subsection{Masked fine-tuning of arLLM}